code-cyber-arch/holbertonschool-low_level_programming/variables_if_else_while/README.md

-This all about variables, if...else, and while statments
+This all about functions and nested loops in c programming